 Launched from Newfoundland

-Designed as Experimental Platform
+First Attempt - Designed as Experimental Platform

-The boat started off as a hobby project, and it has been made from off-the-shelf parts in less than 6 months by a single maker.
+The boat started off as a hobby project and the first one has been made from off-the-shelf parts in less than 6 months by a single maker.
 The focus was on keeping it both simple and robust.
-The boat design is not optimized for speed, but it's rather an experimental platform that can be easily modified to test what really works before proceeding to the next design.
+It's rather an experimental platform that can be easily modified to test what really works before proceeding to the next design.
 The transatlantic attempt commenced on September 12, 2016.
 Well, as things like this rarely work on the first attempt, the boat didn't get far before being hit by a storm, but nevertheless, a lot of new things were learned during this exciting journey.

 Driven by the Wind, Powered by the Sun